ropensci/roweb3/content/blog/2024-06-25-collaboration-networks/index.en.md

 * *Betweenness* measures the number of times a node lies on the shortest path between other nodes.
 This indicates which nodes are 'bridges' between nodes in a network.
 For example community members who often interact with different groups of members.

 * *Closeness* scores each node based on how close it is to all other nodes in the network.
+The distance is the lengths of pairwise shortest paths from a node to another node.
 For example, this can be useful for finding community members who are best placed to influence the entire network most quickly.

 * *Clusters or communities* are groups of nodes with a high number of connections among that.
 For example, community members who often work together.
 A *clique* is when all members are interconnected and a *silo* is when members have no connections with other clusters on the network.